 The film will be screening at the Worldwide Short Film Festival in Toronto later this month and also at Cannes and Siggraph.
 No doubt it will turn up at other festivals.
 Personally, I prefer it to Landreth’s earlier films The End and Bingo.
 It’s definitely worth seeing.

-You can read more about the film and view a clip here.
+You can read more about the film and view a clip at the NFB website.